Thick top coat that's similar in texture to salon gel

 I’m not exaggerating when I say that my nails are a nail artist’s worst nightmare.
 Thanks to years of subconscious picking in reaction to every minor inconvenience, they’re short, brittle, and may or may not be bleeding at any given time.
 My nail techs typically cringe when I lay my hands on their table and ask what happened, whether I bite my nails, or simply say, “Ouch.”

-With that being said, I thoroughly enjoy the experience of getting my nails done and go to the salon every two weeks during non-pandemic times.
+With that being said, I thoroughly enjoy the experience of getting my nails done and going to the salon every two weeks.
 I usually get a basic gel mani and call it a day; I’ve actually never gotten acrylics in my life for fear of further weakening my already frail nails.

 Suffice it to say, I have my work cut out for me every time I attempt a DIY manicure.
 The condition of my nails, coupled with minimal practice and zero patience, has resulted in countless botched paint jobs over the years, so I typically skip polish altogether if I can’t visit a salon.
-With the pandemic having significantly prolonged that time away, I decided to try out Sally Hansen's Miracle Gel in hopes that it could tide me over.
+I decided to try out Sally Hansen's Miracle Gel in hopes that it could tide me over between visits.

 How to Apply: Two coats of color, one top coat, and ample dry time